anentropic/rkt-write-thru-hash/README.md

     ...)
 ```

-The one required arg is a database conenction from the Racket `db` lib.
+The one required arg is a database connection from the Racket `db` lib.

 The first time you connect to a db, the storage table `<table-name>` will be created.